OriginProtocol/origin-dollar/README.md

 ### Runnning on Mainnet fork

-This repository also supports running a local node via the HardhatEVM fork implementation.
+This repository also supports running a local node via the Hardhat EVM fork implementation.

 Set PROVIDER_URL to point to Mainnet.

 `export PROVIDER_URL="https://eth-mainnet.alchemyapi.io/v2/...`

 Setting BLOCK_NUMBER in your environment before running the fork will aid performance due to better caching.
 It is recommended to set it to something that hast at least 6 confirmations.

 `export BLOCK_NUMBER=...`

 Start the Fork node:

 `cd contracts`

 `yarn install`